 The search parameters are: scale, independent x and y scale, rotation and multiple positions.

 PolygonMatch is an optimal way to locate ONE objects with subpixel accuracy.
 Multiple polygons define the shape or model of the object.
 Using the model the same shapes are extracted from the images and fitted to the original model with the highest possible accuracy.
-With the Autofit capability the user can generate the model by clicking on edges in the image.
+With the Autofit capability the user can generate or train the model by clicking on edges in the image.
 The edge points are the then fitted to the edge while creating the model.

 Below a valve which located using two polygons - a circle and a straight line.
 A model can consist of any number of polygons.
 The circle holds the valve and the line fits to the correct angle.
 In this model a custom match for each polygon ensures that only fits where both polygons are active are accepted.